prmntr/teachassist/README.md

 6. **Push to the branch**: `git push origin feature/amazing-feature`
 7. **Open a Pull Request**: Describe your changes and their benefits

-### Development Guidelines
-- Follow React Native and Expo best practices
-- Write clear, commented code
-- Test on both iOS and Android platforms
-- Update documentation for any new features

 ## Disclaimer

 This app is an unofficial mobile client for the YRDSB TeachAssist portal.
 It is not affiliated with, endorsed by, or officially connected to the York Region District School Board.
 All academic data is retrieved directly from the official ta.yrdsb.ca portal.
 I am not responsible for any information displayed on the app.